Tyreek Hill Player Prop Bets for the NFL Playoffs | Kansas City vs. Cincinnati 1/30/2022

 Matchup vs. Cincinnati

-- In two matchups, Hill has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Bengals.
+- Hill has caught a touchdown pass versus the Bengals once, but did not have multiple TDs in that game.

-- The 264.6 passing yards the Bengals allow per game makes them the NFL's 27th-ranked pass defense this season.
+- The Bengals are conceding 264.6 passing yards per game this season, the NFL's 27th-ranked pass defense.

-- The Bengals' defense is 13th in the league, allowing 1.5 passing touchdowns per game.

 Recent Performances

-- Hill put together a 150-yard performance against the Bills on 11 catches and scored one touchdown.
+- Against the Bills in the AFC Divisional round, Hill racked up 150 yards on 11 receptions (13 targets) while scoring one touchdown.

-- Hill has racked up 209 receiving yards (69.7 per game) and two touchdowns, hauling in 17 passes on 21 targets over his last three outings.
+- Hill has 17 catches on 21 targets for 209 yards and two touchdowns over his last three games, averaging 69.7 yards per game.

 Hill's Kansas City Teammates